JocysCom/UMQF/MORA/analysis/enders-game/entities/bean-actions.md

 ### 1 Ender - support

+Context: Bean accepted command of a special squad, providing Ender with specialized tactical support and relieving some of the burden of command.

 - ΔOS = +0.05 (Providing specialized tactical support, relieving command burden)
 - VSA(Ender) = 0.60
 - Tc = 0.20